Interpreter fees faqs

 How was the current fees guidance document constructed?

 NUBSLI used surveys and consulted its members in Scotland, Wales, Northern Ireland and England on the fees they charge in the areas they live and/or work in.
-Members’ responses were used to inform the updated fees guidance, which runs until 31 March 2018.
+Members’ responses were used to inform the updated fees guidance.

 How did you settle on the figures?